The biology of narcissism and the case for research

 Frederick Douglass

-It’s almost a redundant statement but it is the degree of personal commitment to the cause or goal which determines the level of baseline motivation, the outcome, in the rare case of complete commitment, being virtually unconflicted motivation, an exceptional level of drive, focus and consciousness.
-The significant difference between Mandela and the rest of humanity was, of course, his complete commitment to the cause:
+It is almost a redundant statement but it is the degree of personal commitment to the cause or goal which determines the level of baseline motivation, the outcome, in the rare case of complete commitment, being virtually unconflicted motivation, an exceptional level of drive, focus and consciousness.
+The significant difference between Mandela and the rest of humanity was, of course, his complete commitment to the cause: “I have dedicated myself to this struggle of the African people… it is an ideal for which I am prepared to die.

-That degree of commitment is sufficiently rare as to lie entirely outside of the experience of most psychologists (Maslow being the obvious exception) but it is recognition of the absence of motivational conflict characterising the completely-committed personality that provides the first hint of the enfeebling nature of the highly-conflicted motivation of the normal personality in the infantilizing milieu of an individualistic western consumer culture.
+That degree of commitment is sufficiently rare as to lie entirely outside of the experience of most psychologists (Maslow being the obvious exception) but it is recognition of the absence of motivational conflict characterising the completely-committed personality that provides the first hint of the enfeebling nature of the highly-conflicted motivation of the normal personality in the infantilizing milieu of an individualistic Western consumer culture.

-romantic love – a motivational state
+romantic love – a transformative and empowering motivational state

 Survival of the family and of the community places certain obligations upon its members.
-The healthy parent is instinctively aware that the needs of the family must take precedence over the desires of the individual.
+The healthy parent is intuitively aware that the needs of the family must take precedence over the desires of the individual.
 Weakness, however, breeds weakness.
 The unhealthy parent tends to impede motivational development in the child by placing insufficient emphasis upon encouraging empathy and considerate, unselfish behaviour both by instruction and, more importantly, by example.
 The selfishness of the individual in one situation emerges as an equivalent weakness or inadequacy in another.
-The exception proves the rule, but the child which is exposed to the extreme selfishness of its parents can generally be expected to follow in their footsteps and, perhaps, eventually treat us to the joys of his narcissistic personality disorder.
+The exception proves the rule, but the child which is exposed to the extreme selfishness of its parents can generally be expected to follow in their footsteps and, perhaps, eventually treat us to the joys of his so-called ‘narcissistic personality disorder’.
 Depending on the depth of his pain, he may achieve some local notoriety as a sociopath.
 As long as we fail to recognize the simplicity – the direct relationship between selfishness and motivational immaturity – we lack sufficient understanding to tackle the underlying sickness at source.

 global motivation: a variable

 Apologies if the following comes across as a series of just-so stories.
-I think it’s worth taking the time to move through and beyond the traditional accounts of primitive life in order, hopefully, to demonstrate that there is almost an element of inevitability in the evolution of motivation and consciousness.
+I think it is worth taking the time to move through and beyond the traditional accounts of primitive life in order, hopefully, to demonstrate that there is almost an element of inevitability in the evolution of motivation and consciousness.

 evolution of locomotion

 We might consider, firstly, the development of regulated locomotion, allowing a minimal expenditure of energy during foraging, and a maximum release of energy in reserve for escapes.
 Locomotion is thus capable of serving as a stimulus response to, for example, olfactory cues indicating the proximity of a predator.
-However, while survival will tend to favour the creature that has evolved that threat response, it’s still a grossly inefficient behaviour: it means bursts of release of unattenuated energy and yet, of course, at this level of existence, conservation of energy is everything.
+However, while survival will tend to favour the creature that has evolved that threat response, it is still a grossly inefficient behaviour: it means bursts of release of unattenuated energy and yet, of course, at this level of existence, conservation of energy is everything.

 motion detection and time